fac25/week4-server-side-app-Abby-Patrick-Paz-Yassien/README.md

 # Check-in Questions, the app.

+## Roles

+* Paz: Scrum Facilitator
+* Abby: User Experience
+* Yassien: Dev Ops
+* Patick: Quality Assurance

 ## Introduction

+Find our page hosted here [on heroku](https://check-in-questions.herokuapp.com/)

+### What are you building?
 Our objective was to create a service which would allow our users to log their check-in questions as well as see the ones posted by others.
 The main page would be a collection of all the check-in questions - from the logged-in user.

-Find our page hosted here [on heroku](https://check-in-questions.herokuapp.com/)
+### Why are you building it?
+Our features were built with a minimal design and objective in mind: meet the acceptance criterias and basic user stories.

 ## Project Scope

+### What are you not building?

+### How did you decide what features were important?
 Our features were built with a minimal design and objective in mind: meet the acceptance criterias and basic user stories.

+## Requirement analysis

+### How will you ensure your project is accessible to as many users as possible?

+### Are there any legal or regulatory requirements you should consider?

+### Security

+## Research and findings

 ## Setup